Diagnosed with cancer

 They have common characteristics, but they’re all very different from each other.

 In addition to that, cancer itself is not homogeneous.

-There may be three or four or five or six different slight variations in the cancer cells that are there.
+There may be three or four or five or six different slight variations in the cancer cells.
 People ask why?
 Why does my cancer not go away?
 It shrunk by seventy percent.
 What’s wrong with the other thirty percent?
-Well, it’s probably a different subtype of that cancer which is going to require a different kind of treatment.
+Well, it’s probably a different subtype of that cancer that will require a different kind of treatment.
 There are three primary therapies for cancer: surgery, radiation, and chemotherapy.
 Surgery works by directly removing the tumor.

 Radiation therapy provides x-rays to kill individual cells, and the chemotherapy contains chemicals that can kill those particular cells.
 But they have side effects.
-The best therapies that we can produce are the result of optimizing the amount of tumor that we can kill by any treatment and minimizing the amount of damage that we cause to the healthy cells that would be affected by that treatment.
+The best therapies that we can produce are optimizing the number of tumors that we can kill by any treatment and minimizing the amount of damage that we cause to the healthy cells that would be affected by that treatment.

 At Cancer Treatment Centers of America, we have a very robust integrative oncology program.
 Integrative oncology is taking those conventional oncology treatments and integrating those with therapies like acupuncture, naturopathic medicine, chiropractic, nutrition.
 To blend those together and to create the most appropriate treatment plan for that individual patient at that moment in time.

-There are very hopeful options that are available to us as clinicians to make a difference in patient’s lives and it’s therefore just as crucial for patients to know that, so they have those hopeful options and they take advantage of them.
+There are very hopeful options available to us as clinicians to make a difference in patients’ lives, and it’s therefore just as crucial for patients to know that, so they have those hopeful options and they take advantage of them.